vvelikodny/blog/content/posts/how-to-plan-the-meetings.md

 tags: [management, time, tools, worldtimebuddy]
 ---

-Programming is a huge amount of tasks from super insteresting and complex to which we can only call routine.
+Programming is a huge amount of tasks from super interesting and complex to which we can only call routine.

 Today I will tell you how I plan my international meetings.